Trollope91/Milestone-Project-2/README.md

 ### New user goals:
 - select whether the game has sound or not.
-- the user can easily understand the premise of the game.
+- easily understand the premise of the game.
-- is able to change between another game mode that provides more difficuty.
+- be able to change between another game mode that provides more difficuty.
+- interact with the game elements in order to complete the game.
+- have the game reset in order to play again.

 ## User stories